Karno15/Teteturnieje/README.md

 ### Changed

-- Changed the front page text and the overall style of the page
+- Changed the front page text
+- Changed overall style of the page
 - Added animations for language buttons

 ## [1.10] - 2024-02-07